ElizabethImolorhe/My-First-React-App_Movieland/README.md

       </div>
 ```

 ### Continued development

 As this is my very first interaction with React.JS, I still have a lot to learn.
 Many of the components, Hooks and Functions used in this project are still daunting for me.
-But I strongly believe that with moe practice I will get a good grasp of React.JS.
+But I strongly believe that with more practice I will get a good grasp of React.JS.

 ### Useful resources